LUMII-Syslab/viziquer-tools-lod24/README.md

 Note: Depending on your version of container tools, instead of `docker-compose ...` you may need to use `docker compose ...`.

-## Using Viziquer Tools
+## Using ViziQuer Tools

-Viziquer Tools are availble via any modern Internet browser via addresses `http://localhost:%port%`.
+ViziQuer Tools are availble via any modern Internet browser via addresses `http://localhost:%port%`.

 The following addresses are shown assuming you used the default ports provided in `sample.env`

-You can connect to the Viziquer via `http://localhost:80`
+You can connect to the ViziQuer via `http://localhost:80`

 You can connect to the pgAdmin via `http://localhost:9001`; on first start you will be asked for the password for the rdfmeta user